taulanti/tech-challenge-time/README.md

 ##### Server
  1. ###### Express
 ##### Authentication
- 1. ###### Passport, Passport is authentication middleware for Node.js.
+ 1. ###### Passport.
+Passport is authentication middleware for Node.js.
 Extremely flexible and modular, Passport can be unobtrusively              dropped in to any Express-based web application, it offers authentication with twitter, facebook, google and many more.
 NestJs has the Passport integrated as its module.
  2. ###### JWT
  ##### Tests
-  1. ###### Jest, offered as NestJs module.
+  1. ###### Jest, contained in NestJs as a module.

  ##### Other libraries
   1. ###### Bcrypt, for securing the passwords.